 Applicants of interest to the Program may be interviewed in the final stages of selection.
 This interview will be arranged at the convenience of both the Program and the candidate.
 The purpose of the interview is to assess the overall suitability of candidates and to determine if there are faculty members available in their area of research interest.

-Final admission will be offered to candidates only if faculty supervisorship is available.
+Final admission will be offered to candidates only if faculty supervision is available.

-Candidates will undertake a program of studies of a minimum of 21 credit hours plus a doctoral dissertation.
+Students will undertake a program of studies of a minimum of 21 credits plus a doctoral dissertation.

-- a compulsory Seminar on Research and Issues in Language, Culture, and Teaching (EDUC5100) weighted at 6.0 credit hours.
+- A compulsory Seminar on Research and Issues in Language, Culture, and Teaching (EDUC 5100) (6.0 credits).
 This seminar covers the conceptualizations of educational inquiry, theory and practice in relation to ongoing issues in holism, critical thought and the return to the humanities and arts as a way of informing human studies.

-- a compulsory research methods course beyond the introductory graduate level of at least 3.00 credit hours (students lacking pre-requisites must enrol in an introductory graduate level course as an addition to their Program requirements.
-Equivalence of previous methods courses will be determined by the faculty supervisor in consultation with the Graduate Executive Committee)
+- A compulsory research methods course beyond the introductory graduate level of at least 3.00 credits.
+(Students lacking pre-requisites must enrol in an introductory graduate-level course as an addition to their Program requirements.
+Equivalence of previous methods courses will be determined by the faculty supervisor in consultation with the Graduate Executive Committee).

-A minimum of four half courses (12.0 credit hours) or equivalent chosen from among the following:
+A minimum of four half-courses (12.00 credits) or equivalent must be chosen from among the following:

-- negotiated studies courses: Student Initiated Collaborative Inquiry, Directed Reading, Practicum Seminar (the content and weighting of negotiated studies courses must be determined by the faculty and approved by the Graduate Executive Committee).
+- Negotiated studies courses: Student Initiated Collaborative Inquiry (SICI), Directed Reading, Practicum Seminar.
+(Note: the content and weighting of negotiated studies courses must be determined by the faculty and approved by the Graduate Executive Committee).

 The Comprehensive Examination consists of a public defence of the dissertation proposal.

-A Comprehensive Examination is set at the completion of all required course work, typically, held within six months of, and no more than one year from, the end of the candidate's course work.
+A Comprehensive Examination is set at the completion of all required course work, and typically held within six months of -- and no more than one year from -- the end of the student's course work.